 -

-Stay warm and rest: chilled muscles or overexertion can stress immune response; gentle rest aids recovery.
+Stay warm and rest: chilled muscles or overexertion can stress the immune response; gentle rest aids recovery.

 -

-Herbal teas: mild teas like chamomile or horsetail may have soothing & mild antiseptic effects ensure no contraindications allergies before use.
+Herbal teas: mild teas like chamomile or horsetail may have soothing & mild antiseptic effects.
+Ensure no contraindications or allergies before use.

-These approaches are not substitute for medical treatment when infection is clear, but they support comfort, healing, & urinary tract resilience especially for mild or recurring irritations.
+These approaches are not a substitute for medical treatment when infection is clear, but they support comfort, healing, & urinary tract resilience, especially for mild or recurring irritations.

 Explore more: Disposable vs Reusable Bibs Guide | Absorbent Underwear Comfort Guide | How Mattress Covers Improve Sleep | Choosing the Right Medical Supplies